BirdsAcrossTheSky/ScreenBrightness/README.md

 4. Swap the paths in ScreenBrightness.bat file with the locations of files listed below on your machine.
     a) pythonw.exe
     b) ScreenBrightness
-5. Put the .bat file into your Autostart window.
+5. Put the .bat file into your Autostart folder.
 (You can open it using WindowsKey + R and then type shell:startup)

 Congratulations!
-Now everytime you start your computer the script will be running in the background adjusting the brightness of your screen based on parameters you set up.
+Now every time you start your computer the script will be running in the background adjusting the brightness of your screen based on parameters you set.
 Enjoy!